30th April - 31st May

 Originally planned to be performed and recorded live, lockdown 3 has meant each song will now be performed and recorded remotely and edited together as a video montage.
 A poignant snapshot of where we are as a nation.
 Live performances of the songs will take place as soon as restrictions allow.
 Each A Song for Us commission will be streamed online for up to 12 months.

 Born in Goole and still a season ticket holder for Goole Town FC, Gavin Bryars has continually shunned convention, treading his own distinctive and unique path.
 Starting as a jazz bassist and pioneer of free improvisation with Derek Bailey and Tony Oxley, he worked with John Cage in the late 60s.
 Early iconic pieces The Sinking of the Titanic and Jesus Blood Never Failed Me Yet achieved great popular success.
-Since this time Bryars has composed four operas, a large body of chamber music, several concertos and a soundtrack to the Goole-Hull train journey.
+Since this time Bryars has composed five operas, a large body of chamber music, several concertos and a soundtrack to the Goole-Hull train journey.